-The New Off-White x Warby Parker Collaboration is Making Simple Eyewear Look Chic
+The New Off-White x Warby Parker Collaboration is Making Simple Eyewear Chic

 Got a minute?
 Here’s your mid-day roundup of all your need-to-know news in fashion, beauty, entertainment, and beyond.

-Off-White Designer Virgil Abloh teamed up with Warby Parker to debut new, minimalistic eyewear collection.
+Off-White Designer Virgil Abloh teamed up with Warby Parker on a new, minimalist eyewear collection—and they cost just $95 each.
 [Refinery 29]

 Celebrity Makeup Artist Joyce Bonelli swears that this makeup trend is the next contour.
 [Coveteur]